 Let’s face it volunteers are the key to a successful amateur sports club.
 Most clubs are run by a small pool of volunteers who bring passion, drive and ambition to clubs, to keep them running and improving.
 Remember volunteers aren’t just coaches or referees, they’re those that hold committee members positions, they are those parents that offer to wash the kit, the wife of the chairman who makes the tea on the Saturday.
 It could be someone who just helps now and again.
-Without them clubs are nothing, even big professional sports clubs such as premier league clubs have volunteers, that offer to clear the pitches of snow in bad weather.
+Without them clubs are nothing, even big professional sports clubs such a premier league clubs have volunteers, that offer to clear the pictures of snow in bad weather.
 Sports volunteering is worth millions to British economy and is the most popular sector in which people are likely to volunteer.

 Things that you need to consider for volunteers is the four R’s, recruit, retain, recognise and reward, as well as what organisation can support you and what resources are available to ensure all club volunteers has an excellent voluntary experience.
 These people that offer their time usually get put upon quite heavily, taking on one role then quickly carrying out three or four different jobs.
 It is important that we consider the needs of the volunteer at the heart of what they do, what are their motivations for volunteering?
 Are their needs being met if we can truly understand this then the support we offer to the individuals can be a lot more appropriate and tailored to them individually, which will in turn encourage them to continue giving up their time and making a difference for a longer period of time.

 Sport England - Volunteering

 You can find a lot of information of volunteering including on the sport England volunteering pages https://www.sportengland.org/our-work/workforce/volunteering/our-vision-for-volunteering/